Hebburn remembers war dead with unveiling of poignant new poppies statue

 The Friends of Hebburn Cemetery was formed around two-and-a-half years ago in response to vandal attacks in the cemetery.

-Chairman John Francis said: “I saw one of the statues online and thought it would be ideal as a tribute here.
+Chairman John Stewart said: “I saw one of the statues online and thought it would be ideal as a tribute here.

 “The money has come from the coffee mornings and people making small donations here and there.